What is fashion branding?

 On my walk to work, a runner whisks past me on the left.
 She’s a blur of snug-fitting black and fuchsia performance fabric.
-At the intersection of the criss-crossed straps of her top, is a small, almost undetectable reflective checkmark.
+At the intersection of the crisscrossed straps of her top, is a small, almost undetectable reflective checkmark.

 That checkmark, dubbed the “swoosh” is the symbol of one of the most iconic brands in history.
 The wearer of this particular instance of the Nike logo embodies everything the brand aims to convey: strength, endurance, motivation.
 It’s not a check mark.
-It’s incentive to run one more mile.
+It’s an incentive to run one more mile.
 It’s teamwork and sportsmanship.
 It’s a reminder to “just do it”.

 When does a sneaker become more than a sneaker?
 What makes a consumer choose one seemingly identical gown or coat or swimsuit over another?
 Emotion.
 Fashion branding at its best, speaks to its intended audience like a BFF – it, like, really gets you.
 And in fashion, it stands up for you, becoming the outward-facing expression of your personality.

-For small brands and emerging designers, widespread logo recognition is an unattainable (or at least very far-away) goal.
+For small fashion ecommerce brands and emerging designers, widespread logo recognition is an unattainable (or at least very far-away) goal.
 But branding is more than a logo.
 It encompasses values, voice, and design choices that run like a continuous thread through product and packaging and online presence.
 Good branding is storytelling – a consistent and continuous message, weaving meaning into every piece.

 How do your nail branding for your own label?
 We connected with 14 seasoned entrepreneurs, marketers, and journalists to get the goods on fashion branding: